ralish/PSWinGlue/README.md

 PSWinGlue
 =========

-A PowerShell module consisting of an assortment of useful scripts and functions.
+A PowerShell module consisting of an assortment of useful scripts.

 Requirements
 ------------